hannahfolk/readme-generator/README.md

 [![MIT License][license-shield]][license-url]
 [![LinkedIn][linkedin-shield]][linkedin-url]

-Full stack application with React that generates a templated README for projects.
+Full stack application with React that generates a README for projects off of a template.

 <a href="https://github.com/hannahfolk/README-generator"><strong>Explore the docs »</strong></a>